rsocket/rsocket/Protocol.md

 * __Initial Request N__: (32 bits = max value 2^31-1 = 2,147,483,647) Signed integer representing the initial number of items to request.
 Value MUST be > 0.
 * __Request Data__: identification of the service being requested along with parameters for the request.

-See Flow Control: Reactive Stream Semantics for more information on RequestN behavior.
+See Flow Control: Reactive Streams Semantics for more information on RequestN behavior.

 <a name="frame-request-channel"></a>
 ### REQUEST_CHANNEL Frame (0x07)